eltaline/wzd/OPTIONS.md

 - **Section:** [server.name]

 deldir
 - **Description:** If this is enabled, then the wZD server will delete the last empty directory, provided there really are no files or subdirectories and the number of keys in the Bolt archive = 0.
 Only the current directory is deleted.
-Recursive traversal is not implemented for security reasons.
+A recursive traversal is not implemented for security reasons.
 - **Default:** Required
 - **Values:** true or false
 - **Type:** bool